Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Our Method

 Although GANs-based methods achieve significantly better results than traditional ones, they still face great difficulties handling large missing regions.
 We attribute one of the reasons to the one-shot nature of GANs and instead propose iterative inpainting.

 In each pass, since there are inevitably some good predictions, we use these pixels as clues to assist the next-time generation.
-In this way, our spatial diffusion model gradually propagates valuable information to the entire image.
-In the following, we first discuss the single-pass modeling before moving on to the diffusion process.
+In this way, our pixel spread model gradually propagates valuable information to the entire image.
+In the following, we first discuss the single-pass modeling before moving on to the pixel spread process.